Technical Architecture¶

 |---|---|

-| Word lookup | D1 primary key lookup |
+| Word lookup | D1 primary-key lookup |

 | Property filter | SQL WHERE with indexed columns |

-| Similarity search | Cold start loads component cache; full vocabulary scan with scalar math |
+| Similarity search | Cold start loads ~4,500 phoneme dot products; full-vocab scan with scalar math |

 | Edge query | D1 indexed lookup on source column |